While some call for Trump’s removal, Wyoming delegation focused on transfer of power

-So far, few Republicans have responded publicly to the growing momentum.
-Sen. John Barrasso, Wyoming’s most senior member in Congress, did not explicitly address the calls for Trump’s removal in a brief statement provided Friday to the WTE, instead suggesting his focus was on ensuring the final few days of Trump’s presidency went smoothly.
+Sen. John Barrasso, Wyoming’s most senior member in Congress, did not explicitly address the calls for Trump’s removal in a brief statement provided Friday to the Wyoming Tribune Eagle.

 “President Trump has conceded the election.
 Power will be transferred on January 20th,” Barrasso said in the statement.
 “This is a time for healing for our nation, not additional division.”